Introduction

 Assign roles and responsibilities

-Designate a lead coordinator — typically the MLCO, MLRO, or Head of Compliance — who will manage the relationship with the inspection team.
+Designate a lead coordinator (typically the MLCO, MLRO, or Head of Compliance) to manage the relationship with the inspection team.
 Assign subject-matter leads for each area likely to be examined.
-Ensure that each lead knows which evidence they are responsible for producing, which policies they should be familiar with, and what the firm's position is on any known gaps or issues.
+Each lead should know which evidence they are responsible for producing, which policies they should be familiar with, and your position on any known gaps.

 Conduct preparation sessions

-Hold briefing sessions with all staff who may interact with inspectors.
-Cover the likely scope of the inspection, the firm's key messages, and the practical logistics (room setup, document access, confidentiality protocols).
-Emphasise that staff should answer questions honestly and directly, referring questions outside their area to the appropriate lead rather than speculating.
+Brief all staff who may interact with inspectors on the likely scope, your key messages, and practical logistics (room setup, document access, confidentiality protocols).
+Staff should answer questions with honesty and directness, referring questions outside their area to the appropriate lead.

 Prepare for document requests

-Regulators typically issue document request lists in advance of an on-site visit.
-Respond to these promptly and completely.
-Late or incomplete responses create an unfavourable impression before the inspection has even begun.
+Regulators issue document request lists in advance.
+Respond on time and in full.
 Have a process for tracking requests, assigning responsibility for each item, and quality-checking responses before submission.

 6. Common Inspection Themes